Have you ever wondered how your health care provider can determine if you are fighting off an infection or experiencing inflammation?

 How do I interpret the results?

 CRP levels are measured in milligrams per liter (mg/L) or milligrams per deciliter (mg/dL).
-Higher CRP levels usually indicate the presence of inflammation.
+High levels of CRP usually indicate the presence of inflammation.

 “However, it’s important to remember that CRP alone can’t diagnose a specific condition,” Dr. Young said.
 “Depending on your symptoms and medical history, your provider will interpret the results alongside other tests and examinations to make an accurate diagnosis.”